It's Easier Than Ever To Get COVID-19 Vaccine In Dallas County

 Those with a medical condition and lack transportation, can email mobilevaccine@dallascityhall.com.

-In Tarrant County, Catholic Charities Fort Worth is providing free rides to some people in need of transportation to their vaccine appointment.MORE NEWS: Family Of 8-Year-Old Keydall Jones, Found Dead In Apartment Pool, Considering Legal Action
+In Tarrant County, Catholic Charities Fort Worth is providing free rides to some people in need of transportation to their vaccine appointment.MORE NEWS: American Families Plan: What's In It, And How Could It Put Money In Your Pocket?

 To see if you qualify, call (817) 336-8714.